JonAbrams/synth-di/readme.md

 The service name can be specified as the first parameter, or as the name of the function passed in.

-### di.exec([serviceName:String], [optional services:Object])
+### di.exec([serviceName:String | service:Function], [optional services:Object])

 Executes the specified service.
-The requested service should already be registered before executing it.
+Either the name of a registered service can be passed in, or a function can be passed in directly to be immediately executed.

-It returns a promise that then returns the result of the call.
+A promise is returned.

 #### The optional 2nd paramter
 An optional 2nd parameter can be provided to provide service dependencies at execution time (overriding already registered services).